ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

 1. When the cluster is ready, click on **OpenShift web console** to open the console.
 2. On the web console, from the dropdown menu in the upper right of the page, click **Copy Login Command** and then click the **Display Token** link.
-3. **Copy** the text under Log in with this token.
+3. **Copy** the text found under **Log in with this token**.
-4. Once logged-in using the `oc login` command, run the below command to see all the namespaces in your cluster.
+4. Once logged-in using the `oc login` command, run the command below to see all the namespaces in your cluster.
    ```sh
    oc get ns
    ```